Freddsle/fedRBE/docs/reproduce.md

 2. **Clone the repository:**

-   If you didn't clone the repository yet please do so:
+   If the repository is not cloned yet:
    ```bash
    git clone https://github.com/Freddsle/fedRBE.git
    cd fedRBE